-The project established 20 communitybased resource centers known as 'Health Information Centres' (HIC) in rural intervention areas.
+The project established 20 community-based resource centers known as 'Health Information Centres' (HIC) in rural intervention areas.
 These spaces, provided by PRI heads, serve as hubs where young people can access information on menstrual health and hygiene.
 Additionally, the centers offer recreational and sports activities to alleviate stress and promote mental health and wellbeing.
 Regular meetings with parents and intergenerational dialogues proved valuable in addressing harmful social norms, myths, and misconceptions surrounding menstrual health and hygiene.
 These engagements contributed to a positive shift in parents' perceptions, with increased support for their wards in managing menstruation hygienically and effectively.
 School sessions on menstrual health and hygiene for students in grades 8-12 emerged as an effective strategy.
 Each session, lasting 30-45 minutes, follows a structured module and includes discussions and competitions among children.
 This approach has proven successful in facilitating open conversations about menstruation and promoting better understanding and practices among students.
-Project YHP
+Young Health Programme

-To improve health and well-being of young people, the Young Health Programme focused on enhancing knowledge about common non-communicable diseases (NCD) prevention and NCD risk factors and strengthening health services in the targeted area for providing access to quality youth friendly SRHR and NCD services, so that young people have greater capacity and are able to make informed decisions about their health.
+To improve health and well-being of young people, the Young Health Programme focused on enhancing knowledge about common Non Communicable Diseases (NCD) and their prevention, NCD risk factors, and strengthening health services in the targeted areas for providing access to quality youth friendly SRHR and NCD services, so that young people have greater capacity and are able to make informed decisions about their health.
 The key activities included:

-1. Establishment of Health Information Centres (HIC) where various activities are conducted with young people- yoga/ physical exercises/dance/music, sports & games (Indoor & Outdoor), training sessions on art and craft, expert sessions with motivational speakers, role models and resource persons, parents' meetings/ intergenerational meetings and sensitization programs, one-to-one counselling services and promote mental health well-being.
-2. Organising community events to sensitize community members.
-3. Sensitisation on prevention of NCD to school teachers, SMC members.
-4. Observation of special days linked health awareness.
-Orientation of medical officer, Pharmacist, CDMO, Counsellor and frontline health service providers on NCD prevention.
+1. Establishment of Health Information Centres (HIC) where various activities are conducted with young people.
+These include yoga/physical exercises/dance/music; sports & games; training sessions on art and craft; expert sessions with motivational speakers, role models and resource persons; parents' meetings/intergenerational meetings and sensitization programs; one-to-one counselling services; and promotion mental health well-being. - 2.
+Organising community events to sensitise community members. - 3.
+Sensitisation on prevention of NCD to school teachers, SMC members. - 4.
+Observation of special days linked health awareness. - Orientation of medical officer, Pharmacist,CDMO, Counsellors and frontline health service providers on NCD prevention.

-6. Meeting with Health Dept. Officials (RKSK; Ministry of Youth affairs and sports-NYKS, ARSH Officer, directorate of Health).
-7. Community score carding activity to assess the gap in health centre and map quality of adolescent-friendly health services.
-8. Distribution of appropriate IEC on YHP topics and display in health centres.
-9. Nurture peer educators as youth leaders and promote their participation in relevant advocacy networks to voice their concerns on NCDs and influence change.
+- 6. Meeting with Health Dept. Officials (RKSK; Ministry of Youth Affairs and Sports, NYKS, ARSH Officers, Directorate of Health). - 7.
+Community score carding activity to assess the gap in health centre and map quality of adolescent-friendly health services. - 8.
+Distribution of appropriate IEC on YHP topics and display in health centres. - 9.
+Nurture peer educators as youth leaders and promote their participation in relevant advocacy networks to voice their concerns on NCDs and influence change.